 Actuarial assumptions, including discount rates, mortality tables and others identified in this report, are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the Board of Trustees.
 These parties are responsible for selecting the plan's funding policy, actuarial valuation methods, asset valuation methods, and assumptions.
+The combined effect of the assumptions, excluding prescribed assumptions or methods set by law, is expected to have no significant bias (i.e. not significantly optimistic or pessimistic).
+All actuarial assumptions and methods used in the valuation follow the guidance in the applicable Actuarial Standards of Practice.
 The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in the Actuarial Basis of this report.
 The Fund is solely responsible for communicating to GRS any changes required thereto.